P1: dot

 Angle Data Types

 To properly understand the deep way the R47 handles angle values, consider the near-duplicated menu items on the first two rows of the 🟦 TRG menu.
 (Disregard ATAN2; it is shoehorned in here for an unrelated reason.)
 Why does the R47 have both the common DEG ⊙ setting and also a ⇒DEG function?
-The short answer is “data types,” but to come to a proper understanding, we will have to do some digging.
+The glib answer is “data types,” but to come to a proper understanding, we will have to do some digging.

 Try this: enter 1 and then 🟧 ⇒DEG to get the value 1.° on the stack.
 It now includes the radix mark to indicate that this conversion changed our integer entry to a floating-point value, but more to our point here, it includes a degree sign to the right.
 We can demonstrate to ourselves that this is not merely cosmetic but instead a tagged attribute of the number by saying STO 00 then RCL 00 to produce a copy.
 We find that this also copies the degree mark.
 Hmm!
 If the R47 was instead storing the bare value 0.1, that mark would be lost on this round-trip.